safeinsights/experiments/vscode-extension/README.md

 1. Open this project in VSCode
 2. Press `F5` to run the extension in a new Extension Development Host window
 3. In the new window, open the Command Palette (Cmd/Ctrl + Shift + P)
-4. Run "Open SafeInsights AI Chat"
+4. Run "Open Together AI Chat"

 ## Usage

 ### Opening the Chat

-- **Command Palette**: Run "Open SafeInsights AI Chat"
+- **Command Palette**: Run "Open Together AI Chat"
 - **Activity Bar**: The chat panel will appear in the sidebar

 ### Interacting with the AI